-The front cover of the detector and should be treated with care, as scratches or debris in this area may produce artifacts in the X-ray image.
+The imaging area is marked on the front cover of the detector and should be treated with extreme care, as scratches or debris in this area may produce artifacts in the X-ray image.
+If visible scratches are present, X-ray test images should be taken to ensure that the scratches do not adversely affect the image quality.